 The overall credit requirements for both degrees is reduced by 21 credit hours, and students can expect to complete the two degrees in approximately eight semesters of full-time study.
-Students admitted in the JD/MPP Joint Degree Program must complete all JD and all MPP requirements before either degree will be awarded.
+Students admitted in the JD/MPP Joint degree must complete all JD and all MPP requirements before either degree will be awarded.

 Law School Classes (Cannot take MPP classes during first year of law school)